February 23, 2015

 The Oregon Department of Transportation (ODOT) has recently recognized our innovative and accurate technology, naming it one of the official Commercial Account Manager (CAM) solutions.
 Azuga’s technology will accurately track mileage and gasoline consumption on each vehicle, and each vehicle will be billed monthly.
 The Road Usage Charge does take into account (and deducts) any gas taxes that were paid by drivers for the miles driven.

 As directed by Oregon’s Senate Bill 810, the RUCP must give motorists choices for the technologies they use to report miles driven, as well as how they manage and pay their road use charges.
 In addition, vehicle owners will have the opportunity to obtain services through nongovernmental entities for cost-effective market-driven options.

-Now, accuracy in GPS data will be more significant than ever.
 Every single mile tracked will directly affect fleet managers’ ROI.
 Plain Old GPS System (or as we like to call it, POGS) won’t give drivers the accuracy they need to be taxed fairly.
 While states like Washington, Nevada and Texas are all discussing this tax proposal at the legislative level, it’s time for fleet companies across America to start preparing for these changes and understand how their bottom line will be affected.

 If the mileage-based tax laws passed in the states where your fleets drive, wouldn’t you want to ensure accuracy in the data reading technology?
 We invite your thoughts on this matter, and will continue to update you on the latest news concerning tax by the mile state programs.